PX4/PX4-Avoidance/README.md

 The two algorithms are standalone and they are not meant to be used together.

 The *local_planner* requires less computational power but it doesn't compute optimal paths towards the goal since it doesn't store information about the already explored environment.
-On the other hand, the *global_planner* is computatonally more expensive since it builds a map of the environment.
+An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1yjDtxRrIntr5Mdaj9CCB4IFJn0Iy2-bR).
+On the other hand, the *global_planner* is computationally more expensive since it builds a map of the environment.
 For the map to be good enough for navigation, accurate global position and heading are required.
+An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/open?id=1hhMLoXQuEM4ppdvDik8r6JY3RwGi5nzw).

 > **Note** The development team is right now focused on the *local_planner*.